 – Mario Cuomo, 1984 DNC

-In the 1800s, the Irish were New York City’s ghetto thugs and unwelcome illegal aliens, much the way we think of black folks today.
+In the 1800s, the Irish were New York City’s “ghetto thugs” and unwelcome “illegal aliens” (ugly words), much the way we think of people of color today.
 When they were required to defend the North in the Civil War, to risk life and limb for black slaves that most considered subhuman, well, that just added insult to injury.
 Irish and other impoverished immigrant males in New York City started the Draft Riots in the 1860s to protest.
 During that time, the New York police force was heavily populated by Irish.
 By the end of the 19th century, 70% of the New York police force were

 Over the years, my therapists have asked me how I feel.
 They tell me my answers express my inner thoughts, not my feelings.
 My vocabulary of feelings is remarkably thin.
 This is unsurprising given that I am an academic; thinking to the exclusion of feeling is, presumably, my occupational psychosis.
 Ironically, the academy has taken the turn to affect.
 It’s an interesting twist given the centuries-long atrophy of feeling in the sacred grove.
 Now that post-human, post-gendered, post-raced but always material bodies can play in the exclusive grove, we can talk academically about how it all feels.
 Unintentionally.
 What gives?
 I have noticed a popular turn

 Sixty years ago the Supreme Court handed down the Brown vs. Board of Education decision.
 Until around 2005 or so, give or take a year, the East Baton Rouge Parish school system operated under a federal desegregation order, one of the longest running orders in the country.
 Today, Baton Rouge Community College continues to receive entering freshmen educated under that order.
 Due to the cult of self esteem, the best of these students have been told throughout their education that they can succeed, that they are smart, that they have a future.
 In college classrooms over time, these students demonstrate facility with logic, organization, and critical thinking.
 Even though they

 Perhaps it’s because they are hollow that our imaginations can occupy them so easily.
 That is to say, it is their anti-heroism, their apparent lack of Great Qualities, that make them our size, or even smaller, so that we can stand among them as equals, like Dorothy among the Munchkins.